 Back in the dark ages of the web, sales managers relied on a combination of intuition and experience to gauge their team’s performance.
-Often, it left behind unanswered questions like “are we losing deals because the pipeline is weak or because our reps aren’t selling?”
-That was until automated lead generation, and sales activity monitoring tools sprouted in the 90s and took the world by storm.
+It often left unanswered questions like “are we losing deals because the pipeline is weak or because our reps aren’t selling?”
+That was until automated lead generation and sales activity monitoring tools sprouted in the 90s and took the world by storm.

 Today, sales remain notoriously tough, especially for B2B marketers.
 For example, over half of your customers will say no four times before they finally say yes.
 And that only happens if a sales rep follows up with the customer – 48% of sales reps never actually follow up with potential customers.
 Additionally, the number of sales reps meeting their quotas has dropped sharply in the last 6 years.

-Clearly, this has an effect on the team’s performance and the business at large.
-If you’re struggling with one or all the issues mentioned above, buckle up!
+This affects the team’s performance and the business at large.
+Buckle up if you’re struggling with one or all of the abovementioned issues!
 We’ve compiled a checklist of the essential sales performance metrics for sales teams struggling to hit their quota consistently.

 The sales team is the engine that drives business.
 It’s an essential business driver for all time’s sake because, without sales, there’s no revenue.
-As such, the sales team’s collective performance has a clear impact on the overall performance of the business.
+As such, the sales team’s collective performance clearly impacts the business’s overall performance.

 When we think about sales performance tracking, our focus automatically shifts to individual performance.
 But this is only half the story.
-If your collective sales team’s performance isn’t aligned with your company’s goals, you’re less likely to hit those objectives with the limited resources at hand.
+If your collective sales team’s performance isn’t aligned with your company’s goals, you’re less likely to hit those objectives with limited resources.

 For some, that might mean having the highest number of sales.
 For others, it might mean having a certain number of buying customers in every sales cycle.

-Let’s break down what sales productivity metrics are and how they benefit you, the sales manager.
+Let’s break down sales productivity metrics and how they benefit you, the sales manager.

 Sales productivity metrics measure your sales team’s overall performance.
-Similar to other types of metrics, they show how your team’s work contributes to the company’s overall goals.
-The best way to understand these metrics is to look at them as key pointers to your overall company’s goals.
+Like other metrics, they show how your team’s work contributes to the company’s overall goals.
+The best way to understand these metrics is to look at them as key pointers to your company’s goals.

-If you look closely at your sales dashboard, you’ll often see dozens of numbers that represent some aspect of your sales process.
+If you look closely at your sales dashboard, you’ll often see dozens of numbers representing some aspect of your sales process.
 These metrics may include:

 As you can see, there are seemingly endless numbers to track, analyze, and optimize.
 And although not all will give a clear picture of performance in your sales team, it’s important to understand the value of each metric to your business.